 There are words left out but they are understood from the previous clause.
 Alternate translation: "he stops those who want to welcome the believers" See the UST.
 (See: Ellipsis)

-puts them out of the church (ULT)
+puts them out of the church (ULT) banishes them from the congregation (UST)

-"forces them to leave the group of believers"
+Alternate translation: "forces them to leave the group of believers"

 - works

 - evil

-- does...receive
+- · does...receive

 - brothers

 - puts them

 - of...church